-Rookie negotiators aren’t always successful when requesting lower interest rates, according to a survey by the U.S. Public Interest Research Group.
-About half of the surveyed consumers who requested lower interest rates were successful, and their average rate reduction was about 5.53%.
+According to a U.S. Public Interest Research Group survey, about half of the surveyed consumers who requested lower interest rates were successful, and their average rate reduction was about 5.53%.

 Step 1: Do your homework

 The first step towards a successful interest rate negotiation is to arm yourself with information.
 Research what other balance transfer offers are available from competing lenders.
-Research different options for your debt like lines of credit, low-interest credit cards, or balance transfer credit cards.
-If you are carrying your debt, call different credit card issuers to see if they can offer you a lower rate.
+Next, research different options for your debt like lines of credit, low-interest credit cards, or balance transfer credit cards.
+Finally, if you are carrying your debt, call different credit card issuers to see if they can offer you a lower rate.

-It’s important to note here that you shouldn’t let them make a hard inquiry into your credit score, which will negatively affect your credit score temporarily.
-Simply ask the lender for preliminary rates.
-If you find a provider offering a particularly good rate, ask for that information to be emailed to you in case you decide to move your debt there later.
+It’s important to note that you shouldn’t let them make a hard inquiry into your credit score, which will temporarily negatively affect your credit score.
+Instead, ask the lender for introductory rates.
+Then, if you find a provider offering an excellent rate, ask for that information to be emailed to you if you decide to move your debt there later.

 Step 2: Negotiate before paying off debt